 Fluctuations in consulting, investor relations and professional fees occur as such services are utilized.
 Non-cash share-based payments vary as stock options are granted and vest.
 Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.
-The Company continues to consider the ability of the Company to raise sufficient financing to be an indicator of impairment and recorded an impairment provision against capitalized costs relating to certain of the Company's US-based properties.
+The Company continues to consider the ability of the Company to raise sufficient financing to be an indicator of impairment and recorded an impairment provision against capitalized costs relating to its mineral properties.